 The underlying condition that causes rhinophyma is rosacea.
 Rosacea is a chronic skin condition that affects the blood vessels in the face, leading to a flushed appearance of the facial skin.
 Rosacea also causes an increased number of pimples and poorer skin quality.

 Drinking can increase the effects of existing rosacea and may increase the risk of this condition developing.
-However, many people who use alcohol heavily do not develop rosacea, which often occurs in people who do not drink alcohol or only use it in moderation.
+However, many people who use alcohol heavily do not develop rosacea, and rosacea does often occur in people who do not drink alcohol or only use it in moderation.

 Signs of Rosacea